mohamedelghetany/ResturantOrderFulfillment/Server/README.md

 **Expired Orders Garbage Collectors**

-There is a spearate thread that runs on a configurable intervals and go through all the shelves and remove any expired orders.
-For more details check [ShelveOrderGarbageCollector](./src/main/java/common/ShelvesManager.java)
+There is a spearate thread that runs on a configurable intervals `shelfGarbageCollectorIntervalInMS` and go through all the shelves and remove any expired orders.
+For more details check [ShelfGarbageCollector](./src/main/java/common/ShelvesManager.java)

 **Consumers Threads**